jason-ongzj/Trajectory_Visualization/README.md

 # Sounding Rocket Trajectory Visualization
-The workflows outlined involve Bash and Python scripting.
+The workflow outlined below involves Bash and Python scripting.
 An installation of WSL (on Windows) with the following Python libraries are required:
 - Numpy
 - Scipy
 - Matplotlib